 More than 40,000 students in central Iowa qualify for free or reduced-price lunch during the school year.
-However, only 3,000 children take advantage of free meals that are offered in the summer.
-How can we increase participation and ensure that every child has access to food year round?
+However, only 3,000 children take advantage of the free meals that are offered in the summer.
+How can we increase participation and ensure that every child has access to food year-round?
 Make it fun and interactive!

 Cue the blender bike!